jae0/bio.snowcrab/inst/markdown/archive/README.md

-# Notes
+# Notes -- archived reports using rmarkdown (mostly)

-The files in this directory are markdown that can be rendered into other formats via Quarto/pandoc.
+The files in this directory are markdown (Rmarkdown) reports and script sequences to be used for the analysis of the snow crab data.

 ## Viewing: